verrazzano/docs/content/en/docs/applications/_index.md

 - The workload types to which the scope can be applied.
 - The field within the scope used to record related component references.

-A `ScopeDefintion` is typically provided by the platform not an end user.
+A `ScopeDefintion` is typically provided by the platform, not an end user.

 ## Verrazzano Workloads
 The Verrazzano platform provides several workload definitions and implementations.